In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 DocuSign pricing starts with its Personal plan at $10 per month, which includes limited customization and up to 5 documents signed per month.

 The Standard option starts at $25 per month per user.
-With this plan, you receive additional customization options, reminders and notifications, and other useful features.
+This plan offers additional customization options, reminders and notifications, and other useful features.

-With the Business Pro plan, starting at $40 per user per month, you also receive unlimited document signing and sending, as well as more advanced signature fields and signing.
+With the Business Pro plan, starting at $40 per user per month, you also receive unlimited document signing and sending and more advanced signature fields and signing.

 Finally, you can choose an Advanced Solution tailored to the needs of your business.
-This is the option you’ll want if you need advanced integrations and better customer support.
+You’ll want this option if you need advanced integrations and better customer support.

 Neither company has a free plan option, just free trials.